 In some ways “art is dead” in the sense that Art (with a capital A) is about celebrity—a singular Artist who paints on a canvas and creates a masterpiece.
-Van Gogh, Picasso, Mondrian, Da Vinci—they may have had something valid to share with the world, but so do countless other individuals of the past, present, and future.
+Van Gogh, Picasso, Mondrian, Da Vinci—they had something valid to share with the world, but so do countless other individuals of the past, present, and future.

 We no longer live in a time of the lone genius tinkering away, hoping to create a masterpiece.
 The world has become too complex for meaningful work to be done in total isolation.
 Consider the computer animation company, Pixar, for example.
 Pixar is arguably one of the greatest mixed media “artists” of our time—a multiplier of many talented people working together to tell expressive stories.
 There is no amount of “creative genius” that can out-master that level of collaboration.
 And in this way, the Artist-as-sacrosanct mentality of the art world is perhaps irrelevant to modern life.